g-aniketh/coxistai-startup-acc/TESTING_WORKFLOW.md

 ## Phase 7: Cost Management - Interest Assignment

 ### Step 23: Assign Interest to Parties

 1. Navigate to **Cost Management** (`/cost-management`)
-2. Go to **Interest Settings** → **Party Assignments**
+2. Go to **Party Interest** tab (click on "Party Interest" tab)
+3. Click **Assign Interest** button
-3. Assign interest profiles:
+4. Assign interest profiles:
-   - Select "Customer ABC"
-   - Interest Profile: "Standard Receivables"
+   - Select Interest Profile: "Standard Receivables" (from dropdown)
-   - Apply on Receivables: Yes
+   - Enter Party Name: "Customer ABC" (or select from existing parties)
+   - Override Rate: (optional, leave blank to use profile rate)
-   - Effective From: Today
+   - Effective From: Today's date
-4. Save assignment
+5. Click **Assign** button to save
+6. **Verify**: The assignment appears in the Party Interest table
-5. Repeat for other parties if needed
+7. Repeat for other parties if needed

 ---

 ## Phase 8: Tally Import/Export

-### Step 24: Export Data to Excel
+### Step 24: Download Tally Import Template

 1. Navigate to **Import from Tally** (`/tally-import`)
-2. **Export Section**:
+2. **Template Download Section**:
+   - Scroll to the "Sample Template" card
-   - Export Vouchers: Click "Export Vouchers"
+   - Click **Download Comprehensive Tally Template** button
-     - Verify Excel file downloads
+   - Verify Excel file downloads (filename: `Tally_Import_Template.xlsx`)
-     - Open file and verify structure
+   - Open file and verify structure:
-   - Export Ledgers: Click "Export Ledgers"
-   - Export GST Data: Click "Export GST Data"
-3. **Template Download**:
+     - Should contain 25+ ledgers
+     - Should contain 6 parties
+     - Should contain 30+ transactions across all voucher types
-   - Download Tally Import Template
+     - Should demonstrate real-world Tally export formats
-   - Verify template structure

-### Step 25: Import Enhanced Tally Data
+### Step 25: Import Tally Data

 1. Stay in **Import from Tally** page
-2. **Enhanced Import**:
+2. **Import Process**:
-   - Prepare sample data (or use template):
+   - **Upload File**:
+     - Drag and drop an Excel file (.xlsx, .xls) or CSV file, OR
+     - Click to browse and select a file
+     - The file should be exported from Tally (Export → Excel Format)
-     - Multi-series vouchers
+   - **Preview Step**:
-     - GST data
+     - Review the parsed data showing:
-     - Proper voucher types
+       - Ledgers to import
+       - Parties to import
+       - Summary statistics
-   - Upload XML or Excel file
+     - Check for any errors or warnings
+     - If errors exist, fix them before proceeding
+   - **Confirm Step**:
+     - Review the import summary
+     - Click **Confirm & Import** button
+   - **Processing Step**:
+     - Wait for the import to complete (progress bar will show)
+   - **Complete Step**:
-   - Verify import completes successfully
+     - Verify import success message
+     - Check the summary of imported data (ledgers, parties, transactions)
+     - Click **Import Another File** to import more data, or navigate away
+3. **Verify**:
    - Check that vouchers are created with correct types and series
+   - Verify ledgers and parties are imported correctly
+   - Check that all transactions are properly recorded

 ---

 ## Phase 9: Audit Log / Edit Trail

 ### Step 26: View Audit Logs

 1. Navigate to **Audit Log** (`/audit-log`)
 2. View summary cards:
    - Total logs